JULY 8-11, 2019

 Time may be allotted for a trip to a nearby museum to view and analyze works that are similar to in the AP Art History course description.
 For more information on the AP Art History course itself, please click here.

-The AP Studio Art Summer Institute for new and beginning teachers of AP will explore the 3D Art and Design, 2D Art and Design and Drawing portfolios, facilitate the creation of valuable curricula and corresponding art making.
+The AP Art and Design Summer Institute for new and experienced teachers of AP will explore the “new” 3D Art and Design, 2D Art and Design and Drawing portfolios, facilitate the creation of valuable curricula and corresponding art making.

-The requirements of the portfolio will be examined in depth through digital presentations and discussions geared to generate curriculum development through studio practice.
+The requirement changes of the portfolio will be examined in depth through digital presentations and discussions geared to generate curriculum development through collaborative work and studio practice.
 Topics addressed during the week, will include:

-Engage in inquiry and investigation through practice, experimentation, revision and reflection;
+Engagement in inquiry and investigation through practice, experimentation, revision and reflection

-The format of the Institute will include informal lectures, digital presentations and studio activities.
-All participants will be encouraged to share best practices and some exercises will be completed in small groups.
+The format of the Institute will include informal lectures, digital presentations, group collaboration and studio activities.
+All participants will be encouraged to share strategies, ideas and best practices.
 Group critiques and activities will be conducted with an emphasis on process and the development of a theme or idea that can generate continued investigation.

 Participants will be asked to bring some studio supplies for their own art making.
 Please bring a Laptop or tablet and flash drive for sharing of teaching materials.
 Some materials will be provided and announced at a later date.